LandRegistry/digital-mortgage-prototypes/README.md

 ## News

+# This repository is no longer actively maintained or supported.
+It is supplied as is.
+Functionality and stability are not guaranteed

 **Upgrading from version 1 to 2:** the latest version of the kit (2.0.0 and later) is not compatible with previous versions.
 If you update your old prototypes you'll need to [convert them as well](https://govuk-prototype-kit.herokuapp.com/docs/updating-the-kit).

 ## About the prototype kit